Adaptive management: Application to environmental projects and programs

 Open Standards for the Practice of Conservation lays out five main steps to an adaptive management project cycle (see Figure 1).
 The Open Standards represent a compilation and adaptation of best practices and guidelines across several fields and across several organizations within the conservation community.
-Since the release of the initial Open Standards (updated in 2007 and 2013), thousands of project teams from conservation organizations (e.g., TNC, Rare, and WWF), local conservation groups, and donors alike have begun applying these Open Standards to their work.
+Since the release of the initial Open Standards (updated to version 5.0 in 2025), thousands of project teams from conservation organizations (e.g., TNC, Rare, and WWF), local conservation groups, and donors alike have begun applying these Open Standards to their work.
 In addition, several CMP members have developed training materials and courses to help apply the Standards.

 Some recent write-ups of adaptive management in conservation include wildlife protection (SWAP, 2008), forests ecosystem protection (CMER, 2010), coastal protection and restoration (LACPR, 2009), natural resource management (water, land and soil), species conservation especially, fish conservation from overfishing (FOS, 2007) and climate change (DFG, 2010).
 In addition, some other examples follow: